mphowardlab/essential-math/second-order-odes/homogeneous-constant-coefficient.md

  (\lambda + \frac{1}{2})^2 = 0 \to \lambda=-\frac{1}{2}
 \end{align}

-Since $\lambda$ is a real, repeated root, write out the general equation,
+Since $\lambda$ is real and a repeated root, write out the general equation and its derivative,

 \begin{align}
 y=(c_1 + c_2x)e^{-\frac{x}{2}} \quad 3=y(0)=c_1 \\